bhisaac/5eFP/5eFP-SRD.md

 An ability check tests a character’s or monster’s innate talent and training in an effort to overcome a challenge.
 The GM calls for an ability check when a character or monster attempts an action (other than an attack) that has a chance of failure.
 When the outcome is uncertain, the dice determine the results.

-For every ability check, the GM decides which skill is relevant to the task at hand and the difficulty of the task, represented by a Difficulty Class.
+For every ability check, the GM decides the difficulty of the task, represented by a Difficulty Class (DC).
 The more difficult a task, the higher its DC.
 The Typical Difficulty Classes table shows the most common DCs.

 **Typical Difficult Classes**
 |Task Difficulty|DC|